splunk/public-o11y-docs/apm/span-tags/metricsets.rst

 What is the TMS retention period?
 -----------------------------------

-Observability Cloud retains TMS for the same amount of time as raw traces.
+Splunk Observability Cloud retains TMS for the same amount of time as raw traces.
 By default, the retention period is 8 days.

 For more details about Troubleshooting MetricSets, see :ref:`apm-index-tag-tips`.